 There is an old saying, Drag Racing is for fast cars and Road Racing is for fast drivers.
 That’s all fine and dandy until your 21 year old ass gets left at the line by a guy in his 60s who has been drag racing the same Maverick for thirty years and can cut a light like a pro, over and over again, consistently.
 You’ll learn quickly that there is a lot more to good E.T.
 Bracket Racing than just mashing your right foot to the floor.

 It all comes down to the win light.
 When it pops on your side you feel like the man.
 When it pops on the other side of the track you want to go home and kick your dog.
 The end of that 1,320 foot track has two people feeling totally different emotions, one glorious, the other disappointment.
 If you win race after race (round after round), and get down to the final few cars, at most tracks, you will be taking home a trophy.
 How cool is that?
 One night of racing and you’re bringing home some wood?
 Not too shabby.
 In other race series you have to compete for an entire season and win a championship just to get a sixteen dollar plastic trophy.
 At the drag strip, if you win it all, you can earn a three foot trophy in one night after only paying a $15 entry fee.

-The only draw back to a big trophy is as much as we men love this kind of crap, most wives, girlfriends and moms think trophies are ridiculous.
-I know you want to put that sucker over the fireplace, but it’s probably going to live in the garage next to your first grade t-ball participation trophy.
+The only drawback to a big trophy is as much as we men love this kind of crap, most wives, girlfriends and moms think trophies are ridiculous.
+I know you want to put that amazing and well-deserved trophy in the pride of place position over the fireplace, as you’ll know that the beautiful faux stone panels that you have incorporated on the wall behind it will only improve its features further, it’s very likely that it’s going to live in the garage next to your first grade t-ball participation trophy.

 OH, YOU WANT TO WIN, DO YA?